DEMCON/libstored/README.md

 Then, the client can be connected to the ZeroMQ interface.
 The following clients are provided:

+- `client/ed2.ZmqClient`: a python class that allows easy access to all objects of the connected store.
+This is the basis of the clients below.
 - `client/cli_client.py`: a command line tool that lets you directly enter the protocol messages as defined above.
 - `client/gui_client.py`: a simple GUI that shows the list of objects and lets